 - and assuming responsibility for the entire editorial process – from procuring to editing the manuscripts as well as the online publication of the finished articles and issues.

 Elisabeth Gruber and Gabriele Schichta are responsible for MEMO in addition to their many other duties at IMAREAL.
 From the very beginning, MEMO has been and will remain a lively and exciting project.
 Your feedback, be it critical or favourable, is always welcome!

 Elisabeth Gruber is a historian and has been working at the Institut für Realienkunde des Mittelalters und der Frühen Neuzeit (Institute for Medieval and Early Modern Material Culture) in Krems since 2015.
 She is also a member of the Institute of Austrian Historical Research and the Austrian Working Group for Urban History Research.

 Research interests: Late medieval urban elites in the Duchy of Austria and the Kingdom of Bohemia, urban economic and administrative structures, relations between different actors or groups of actors in the urban context and beyond, significance and functions of material culture for the establishment of such relations.

 Research project: Personal and institutional relations within and between small Central European cities in the late Middle Ages.

-Research interests: Material culture in German-language narrative texts of the Middle Ages, general and medieval narrative theory, “Dingkulturen”, literature, and comedy.
+Research interests: Material culture in German narrative texts of the Middle Ages, general and medieval narrative theory, “Dingkulturen”, literature and the comic.

-Research project: The narrative of objects in Thüring von Ringoltingen’s prose novel, Melusine
+Research project: Narrative functions of objects in Thüring von Ringoltingen’s prose romance Melusine.